 Locke County Park, Fridley

-Hidden away between University Avenue and Highway 65 in Fridley, Locke has a nice trail loop along Rice Creek.
+Hidden away between University Avenue and Highway 65 in Fridley, Locke has a nice hiking trail loop along Rice Creek.
 It takes you on both paved and natural surface trails.
 This small system connects with the larger Rice Creek West Trail Corridor.
 Click here for Locke’s summer trails map.

 Manomin County Park, Fridley

 Tiny 15-acre Manomin is home to Banfill-Locke Center for the Arts.
-Situated at the confluence of the Mississippi River and Rice Creek, there are both paved and natural surface trails.
+Situated at the confluence of the Mississippi River and Rice Creek, there are both paved and natural surface hiking trails.
 Not much for distance, but very beautiful!
 Here’s the Manomin summer trails map.

 Manomin’s trails connect with the Mississippi River and Rice Creek West Regional Trails.